 Each VSSL unit is approximately 9” long by 2” diameter and they weigh about 16oz each (exact weight is listed on each product page).

 Each VSSL unit is made from military spec (Mil_Spec) 6061 seamless extruded aluminum - practically indestructible.
+The lights are comprised of 3, 1 watt LED (Cree) bulbs.
+Three bulbs provide redundancy.

 When properly closed, each VSSL cylinder and its contents are protected from the elements including temporary exposure to water.
 The light is water-resistant on its own or attached to a VSSL.